 In many countries New Year is celebrated with fireworks but in Southeast Asia it’s celebrated with… water!
-We’re not talking about a splash here and there, but THREE whole days of the biggest outdoor water fights in the world!
-Locals and backpackers alike take to the streets with hoses, buckets, makeshift water pistols and Super Soakers for Thai New Year also known as the annual Songkran Festival.
+We’re not talking about a splash here and there, but three whole days of the biggest outdoor water fights in the world!
+Locals and backpackers alike take to the streets armed with water pistols for Thai New Year also known as the annual Songkran Festival.

 Water is symbolic of washing away the bad luck and misfortunes of the year before and making everything fresh and clean for a great year ahead.
 Traditionally this meant spring cleaning your house, the local temple, and sprinkling a little water on members of your family and close neighbours, however this has clearly escalated into something much more festive

 This year Songkran takes place from April 13 -15.

 The Songkran celebrations last for 3 days but, in reality, the whole week is dedicated to parties, water fights and plenty of dancing!
 Everyone can get involved – grab your water guns, buckets, hose pipes or even just your drinking water bottles and start soaking people.
 As April is one of the hottest months in South East Asia, it’s also the perfect way to cool off in the midday sun.
 We’ve put together a list of the best places to celebrate in Thailand: